LinhNguyen1059/sprint-dashboard/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Chart Colors

+This project includes 10 distinct chart colors for data visualization.
+These colors are defined as CSS variables and are optimized for both light and dark modes:

+- `--chart-1` through `--chart-10`

+See [Chart Colors Documentation](./lib/CHART_COLORS.md) for detailed usage instructions.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: